-Lake Moultrie – Berkeley County, South Carolina
+Lake Moultrie – Moncks Corner, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | Lake Moultrie

-The lake is famous for its fish population, which has produced several world records.
-Since Lake Moultrie doesn’t ice over during the winter, it is a favorite year-round destination for fishers.
+The lake is famous for its fish, having produced several world records.
+Because Lake Moultrie doesn’t ice over during the winter, it is a favorite year-round destination for fishers.
 You can access the lake through public boat ramps or by the Palmetto Trail, which winds around the lake’s dike system.

 Lake Moultrie is connected to its neighbor Lake Marion by the Diversion Canal.
-Many visitors enjoy Lake Moultrie by picnicking at scenic Overton Park, or hiking and biking in the Sandy Beach wildlife area.
+Many visitors enjoy Lake Moultrie by picnicking at scenic Overton Park, or hiking and biking in the Sandy Beach Wildlife Management Area.